WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

 - Describe how to best gather information from a form in React.
 Be prepared to show code.

-- Compare and contrast conditional rendering and the `shouldComponentUpdate()` life cycle method.
+- Compare and contrast conditional rendering and the `shouldComponentUpdate()` life-cycle method.
 When would we use one over the other?

 - Compare and contrast stateful, stateless, and functional components in React.
 List the pros and cons of each.
 When would we use one over the other?

-- Is there a life cycle method to prevent the initial rendering of a React component?
+- Is there a life-cycle method to prevent the initial rendering of a React component?
 Explain why or why not.

 <aside class="notes">